farmOS/farmOS/docs/development/client.md

 $ npm install -g cordova
 ```

 This, however, is where the process diverges into separate iOS and Android builds.
-This stage will probably comprise the most system configuration, too, since it requires installing each platform's SDK (Software Development Kit), if they aren't installed already.
+This next stage will probably comprise the most system configuration, too, since it requires installing each platform's SDK (Software Development Kit), if they aren't installed already.
 Of course, if you only intend to build for one platform, you only need to install that platform's SDK and corresponding system requirements; building for both platforms will require installing both SDK's.

 ### Android Build
 To configure your system to build the Android app, follow Cordova's ["Android Platform Guide"](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) and the [Android Studio installation guide](https://developer.android.com/studio/install).
 This will differ depending on your development machine's operating system, but Mac, Windows and Linux are all supported.